Was Arbery killing a hate crime? Jury hears closing arguments - NewsBreak

 Prosecutors will likely argue that the three men suspected Arbery because he was Black — and that their own past words show this prejudice was what triggered the deadly chase.

-FBI agents uncovered roughly two dozen racist text messages and social media posts from the McMichaels and Bryan in the years and months preceding the shooting.Trump: Truth Social to take on censorship of ‘self-righteous scolds’
+FBI agents uncovered roughly two dozen racist text messages and social media posts from the McMichaels and Bryan in the years and months preceding the shooting.LOCAL CRIME: Former WCSO deputy indicted for alleged sexual advances to prisoners

 In 2018, Travis McMichael commented on a Facebook video of a Black man playing a prank on a white person: “I’d kill that f—-ing n—-r.”
 Greg McMichael had posted a Facebook meme saying white Irish “slaves” were treated worse than any race in U.S. history.
 And for several years on Martin Luther King Jr. Day, Bryan wrote messages in which he mocked the holiday honoring the civil rights leader.